alkesala/AoC25/README.md

 # Advent of Code 2025

-My solutions for [Advent of Code 2025](https://adventofcode.com/2025) in Go.
+My fancy struggling and solutions for [Advent of Code 2025](https://adventofcode.com/2025) in Go.

 ## About